vatsal-kotadiya/Password-Generator/README.md

 # Password-Generator
-Here it is the forst program for Codsoft internship.
+Here it is the first program for Codsoft internship.